-A Preliminary Economic Assessment is being finalized to ascertain initial project economics of all leachable ores.
-This PEA includes Cactus East, Cactus West, and the Stockpile Project, with Cactus East potentially being considered for underground mining methods, Cactus West as an open pit, and the stockpile as a surface rehandle deposit.
-All ore movements will report to surface leach pads, with process solutions subsequently flowing to a solvent extraction electrowinning ("SX/EW") circuit for the recovery of copper to LME Grade A standards.
+A Preliminary Economic Assessment was finalized that ascertains initial project economics of all leachable ores.
+The PEA includes Cactus East, Cactus West, and the Stockpile Project, with Cactus East potentially being considered for underground mining methods, Cactus West as an open pit, and the stockpile as a surface rehandle deposit.
+All mineralized material movements will report to surface leach pads, with process solutions subsequently flowing to a solvent extraction electrowinning ("SX/EW") circuit for the recovery of copper to LME Grade A standards.

-The following are technical highlights of the PEA expected in 3Q21.
+The following are technical highlights of the PEA.